Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Composite Character: Tapion is a combination of Future Trunks and the Supreme Kai Shin.
 He's a sword fighter from a distant time, like Future Trunks, and someone who's against an evil wizard who is trying to revive a terrible monster, like Shin, while also combining some elements from the design of the Supreme Kai (the mohawk and the Pointy Ears), and even getting the same voice actor in the Latin American Spanish dub.
-This is expecially noticeable in hindsight, as Future Trunks would be looked as a Cool Big Bro by Kid Trunks in Dragon Ball Super much like Tapion was by Kid Trunks in the movie.
+This is especially noticeable in hindsight, as Future Trunks would be looked at as a Cool Big Bro by Kid Trunks in Dragon Ball Super much like Tapion was by Kid Trunks in the movie.

 - Cool Big Bro: Trunks would very much like him to be this, and Tapion seems to warm up to it towards the end of the movie.

 - Cool Sword: Given to (main timeline) Trunks at the end of the movie, and he'd go on to use it in the opening for GT.
-May or may not be the sword that Future Trunks used, depending on if Tapion came to Earth or not in that timeline (Is confusing, don't think too hard about it).
-For however much it's worth, Dragon Ball Xenoverse labels Future Trunks's sword as Tapion's, while Dragon Ball Z: Kakarot claims they simply look very similar, but are not the same.
+It may or may not be the sword that Future Trunks used, depending on if Tapion came to Earth or not in that timeline (Is confusing, don't think too hard about it).
+For however much it's worth, Dragon Ball Xenoverse labels Future Trunks's sword as Tapion's, while Dragon Ball Z: Kakarot claims they simply look very similar but are not the same.

 - Crazy-Prepared: His people were this.
 After temporarily defeating and weakening Hirudegarn, the Kontasian people had the halves sealed in two brothers, and then those brothers are sealed away in music boxes, and then those boxes are sent out into space in the opposite direction of one another.
-It works for about a 1000 years before Hoi arrives on Earth.
+It works for about a thousand years before Hoi arrives on Earth.